amirimah/PyBer_Analysis/README.md

 # PyBer_Analysis
 ## Purpose
+The purpose of this project is to summarize ride-sharing data by different city types: urban, suburban and rural.
+Additionally, multiple-line graph is created to show the total weekly fares for each city type and business recommendation is given for addressing any disparities among the city types.
 ## Results
 It can be seen that total fare for Urban City Types is largest among different city types, while total fare for Rural city type is smallest from January- April 2019.